LandXML Discussion

 Up to about 1980 the process was:

-Survey the surround and minimise the misclose in each traverse loop by distributing the angular misclose and by judicious of rounding of the measured dimensions.
+Survey the surround and minimise the misclose in each traverse loop by distributing the angular misclose and

 During the calculation process, distribute the overall misclose so that all lots share a portion of the overall error.